Why effective Communication stops outsourcing software development

-So, how exactly does software development outsourcing gets hindered by poor communication?
-Let's take a look at few scenarios:
+So, how exactly does agile software development consulting gets hindered by poor communication?
+Let’s take a look at few scenarios:

 - It is 9am in Washington and the day has just started for you.
 However, the team developing your product is sitting in Bangalore, India, where it is already 6.30 – the time to wrap up for the day.
 A mismatch of working hours means that at least one of the parties is not communicating from the office, and thus would hold the short end of the stick in the entire conversation.

 - In a global world like ours, work could be delegated to anyone and anywhere.
 However, language is still a barrier that needs to be crossed.
 For effective communication, both parties involved must speak a common language.
 While this is generally accepted to be English, some nations like Russia, Japan and China prefer communicating in their own language.
 This limits the exchange of ideas.